Diphenylacetylene

 Diphenylacetylene is the chemical compound C6H5C≡CC6H5.
 The molecule consists of two phenyl groups attached to a C2 unit.
 A colorless solid, it is used as a building block in organic synthesis and as a ligand in organometallic chemistry.

 Preparation and structure

 In one preparation for this compound, benzil is condensed with hydrazine to give the bis(hydrazone), which is oxidized with mercury(II) oxide.
 Alternatively stilbene is brominated, and the resulting dibromodiphenylethane is subjected to dehydrohalogenation.
 Yet another method involves the coupling of iodobenzene and the copper salt of phenylacetylene in the Castro-Stephens coupling.
 The related Sonogashira coupling involves the coupling of iodobenzene and phenylacetylene.

 Diphenylacetylene is a planar molecule.
 The central C≡C distance is 119.8 picometers.

 Derivatives

+1,2,3,4-Tetraphenylbutadiene is prepared by reductive coupling of diphenylacetylene using lithium metal followed by hydrolysis of the resulting 1,4-dilithiobutadiene: